guardian/cdk/README.md

 In this case, consider whether it's worth defining a pattern.

 ### Decision Records

 [Architecture Decisions Records][adr] are files where we can document the decisions we make around any form of structure, architecture or approach.
 By documenting them in this way, we can preserve the thought process behind all the decisions whilst also laying out formally the preferences for all developers working on the library.

 The [docs/architecture-decision-records directory][directory-adr] contains the records for `@guardian/cdk`.

-## Useful commands
-We follow the [`script/task`][github-scripts] pattern, find useful scripts within the [`script`][directory-script] directory for common tasks.

-- `./script/setup` to install dependencies
-- `./script/start` to run the Jest unit tests in watch mode
-- `./script/start-docs` to generate documentation and view in the browser
-- `./script/lint` to lint the code using ESLint
-- `./script/test` to run the Jest unit tests
-- `./script/build` to compile TypeScript to JS
-- `./script/cli-docs` to update the CLI documentation in this file

-There are also some other commands defined in `package.json`:

-- `npm run lint --fix` attempt to autofix any linter errors
-- `npm run format` format the code using Prettier
-- `npm run watch` watch for changes and compile

-However, it's advised you configure your IDE to format on save to avoid horrible "correct linting" commits.

 ## Usage

 This library can be installed from npm.

 ```